slingr-stack/shipengine-endpoint/README.md

 - **HTTP requests**: These allows to make regular HTTP requests.
 - **Shortcuts**: These are helpers to make HTTP request to the API in a more convenient way.
-- **Additional Helpers**: These helpers provide additional features that facilitate or improves the endpoint usage in SLINGR.

 ## HTTP requests
 You can make `PUT`,`POST`,`GET`,`DELETE`,`PATCH` requests to the [ShipEngine API](https://www.shipengine.com/docs/getting-started/) like this: